biocorecrg/vectorQC/README.md

 This Nextflow pipeline analyzes the results of the MiSeq sequencing of a collection of circular DNA vectors (300 bp x 2 paired ends).
-The input is a pair of fastq files per sample (vector) and a fasta file of inserts introduced in the vectors.
+The input is a pair of fastq files per sample (a vector) and a fasta file of inserts introduced in the vectors.
 For the input detail see description of the **params.config** file below.
-For each vector, the pipeline output an image of the DNA map with annotation and a GenBank file .
+For each vector, the pipeline outputs an image of the DNA map with annotation and the GenBank file.

 ## Software Requirements